 Though the evidence shows Williams wasn't the first to make this joke, he did utter such a line in his 2009 TV comedy special, "Weapons of Self Destruction."

 Memes are frequently circulated online containing a quip ostensibly uttered by Robin Williams to the effect that "politicians should wear sponsor jackets like NASCAR drivers":

-We have not been able to find any record of Williams using this exact phrasing.
-However, Williams, who died in 2014, did make a similar joke as the character Tom Dobbs in the 2006 movie “Man of the Year.”
-In that film, Dobbs says: “If you’re representing special interest groups, maybe we should be like NASCAR with the little patches on the back: ‘Enron: We take your money and run!'”
+Williams, who died in 2014, also made a similar joke as the character Tom Dobbs in the 2006 movie "Man of the Year."
+In that film, Dobbs says: "If you're representing special interest groups, maybe we should be like NASCAR with the little patches on the back: 'Enron: We take your money and run!'"